ansys/ansys-templates/doc/source/user_guide/templating.rst

     the ``common/{{cookiecutter.__project_name_slug}}`` directory.

-Adding a new template to a family
+Adding a New Template to a Family
 ---------------------------------

 To add a new template, start by creating a new template folder.
 For example, let